Tobacco Free Policy - UTDBP3089

 This policy’s effectiveness relies on the courtesy, respect and cooperation of all members of the University community.
 Students, staff and faculty are empowered to respectfully and politely inform individuals in violation of this policy about the policy requirements and encourage compliance.

-If direct appeal fails, policy violations may be referred to the Office of Administration, which will then refer the offending individual to the relevant office for counsel:
+If direct appeal fails, policy violations may be referred to the Office of Facilities and Economic Development, which will then refer the offending individual to the relevant office for counsel:

 - The Office of Human Resources and the appropriate supervisor, when the concern is related to a staff member.

 - The Office of the Dean of Students, when the concern is related to a student.

 - The appropriate chair or dean, when the concern is related to a faculty member.

-- The Office of Administration, when the concern is related to visitors.
+- The Office of Facilities and Economic Development, when the concern is related to visitors.

 Repeated violations of this policy may result in discipline as established by the disciplinary policy applicable to the individual violator.